HP TECH TAKES /...

 Here are a few pros and cons of mechanical keyboards:

-There is a huge selection so choosing the right one can an overwhelming experience
+- There is a huge selection so choosing the right one can be an overwhelming experience

 About the Author: Jolene Dobbin is a contributing writer for HP® Tech Takes.
 Jolene is an East Coast-based writer with experience creating strategic messaging, marketing, and sales content for companies in the high-tech industry.